LASIK Vision Correction

 - Measurement of pupil size

-Custom LASIK procedures are a step up from traditional laser correction surgery because they enable your surgeon to correction complex vision problems including glare, halos and high-order aberrations.
+Custom LASIK procedures are a step up from traditional laser vision correction surgery because they enable Dr. Foulkes to correct complex vision problems including glare, halos and high-order aberrations.
 These issues were largely untreatable using traditional LASIK.

-Like the name implies, custom LASIK provides the ability for you to receive a personalized procedure that’s completely tailored to your eyes.
-The result is the best possible vision correction for your eyes.
+Like the name implies, custom LASIK surgery provides the ability for you to receive a personalized procedure that’s completely tailored to your eyes.
+The result is the best possible vision correction.
 The probability of post-surgical side effects also is significantly diminished because of the precise, high-level detail provided by the 3D wavefront map of your eye.

 Quite simply, this procedure is designed to pinpoint the distinct, individual errors in your vision and efficiently, effectively correct those errors.